Health Policies

 NO MEDICATIONS WILL BE ACCEPTED BY THE CAMP UNLESS ACCOMPANIED BY INSTRUCTIONS FROM YOUR CHILD'S PHYSICIAN.

 We understand that some campers may take a "vacation" from their regular, school-year dose of medication during the summer.
 Often, this is because camp is assumed to be a less structured, stress-free environment.
-While camp is definitely a time for fun and relaxation, there are many different situations to deal with including new social situations and changes in routine.
-For these reasons we strongly request that you discuss the above factors with your physician.
-If you are considering a "vacation" from medication for your child, you must let camp know.
+While camp is a time for fun and relaxation, there are many different situations to deal with, including new social situations and changes in routine.
+For these reasons, we strongly request that you discuss the above factors with your physician.
+If you are considering a "vacation" from medication for your child, you must let the camp know.
 This information is essential in order to ensure a successful summer for your child.